top of page

 "Circular" Performed by Alvin Ailey II.
 Choreographed by Jae Man Joo, is like watching poetry.
 It is intimate, intricate, and thought-provoking.
 The shapes, lines, and extensions, with their foundations in ballet, exquisitely combine to show the grace and power of the dancers.
 The simple costumes, designed by Christine Darch, let the audience experience the power and majesty of the dancers’ bodies while adding texture and shape.
 The use of shadow and light, conceived by Lighting Designer Bob Ross creates an intimate feeling in a theatre with 450 other audience members.
 The most powerful section of this piece is a men’s duet, danced to a beautiful vocal rendition of Lascia Ch’io Pianga (George Frideric Handel).
 It juxtaposes powerful, masculine movement with beauty and emotion that is breathtaking.
 It felt very personal to me.
 I loved that there were moments in the piece where I could hear the dancers breathing.
 The entire audience seemed to breathe with them.
 Like masterful poetry, Circular left each viewer with a unique and personal experience.

-Review By By Debbie Ditton of FRONT ROW REVIEWERS UTAH
+Review By Debbie Ditton of FRONT ROW REVIEWERS UTAH

 JAN 29, 2018

 Opening the evening, Circular, Korean Jae Man Joo, was created in 2016.
 On amazingly combined music, combining GF Handel, a violin sonata Edison Denisov, and many other composers, ballet wants an overview of human emotions translated here into a broad exchange between twelve dancers of this company.
-The choreography is revealed here of incredible delicacy, vibrant, absolute flexibility and intensely sensitive.
+The choreography is revealed here as incredible, vibrant, and absolutely flexible, and it is intensely sensitive.

 Review By Robert Penavayre.
 Alvin Ailey II Perform at Odyssud-Blagnac, France